terrapower/armi/doc/tutorials/making_your_first_app.rst

 * :file:`myapp/thermalSolver.py` contains the thermal/hydraulics solver

-* :file:`setup.py` the `python package installation file
+* :file:`pyproject.toml` the `python package installation file
-  <https://docs.python.org/3/distutils/setupscript.html>`_ to help users install your
+  <https://packaging.python.org/en/latest/flow/>`_ to help users install your
   application.

 * :file:`README.md` and :file:`LICENSE.md` are an optional description and license of your